hberndl70/edx-gen/markdown_structure.md

 * The settings start with a heading.
 This heading must be created at the first line of the file.
 * The heading text should be in upper case, and should start with the type of folder it is in:
   * `# ROOT`, `# COURSE`, `# SECTION`, `# SUBSECTION`, `# UNIT`
-  * Note that you can add additional text.
+  * NOTE: _that you can add additional text.
 The requirement is just that the text starts with these specififc characters.
-For example, you may like some separators '===' to make the document visually clearer.
+For example, you may like some separators '===' to make the document visually clearer._
 * The settings are enclosed in curly braces, like this `{: }`.
 Note the colon, it is important.
 * The `{: }` settings must immediatley following the heading.
 There can be now blank lines.
 * Inside the  `{: }` settings container, each setting consists of a key-value pair, `key="value"`.
 The key-value pairs can be on different lines, but there can be no spaces around the `=` sign.
 So `key = "value"` will not work.

-The files for all these folders only contain settings except the `unit` folders, there is the strcutured content of the course.
+The files for all these folders only contain settings except the `unit` folders, there is the structured content of the course.
 So there should be nothing in the file after the settings.
 (If there is more text below, it will be ignored.)

 For more information on the settings that can be specified for folders: